 - Insurance administration

 - Traffic congestion expenses

 - Property damage costs

-It’s also important to consider what causes these serious accidents in the first place.
-Even the most responsible driver can make mistakes and many crashes could be prevented.
+It’s also important to consider what causes these severe accidents in the first place.
+Even the most responsible driver can make mistakes, and many crashes could be prevented.

 Do I really need uninsured motorist insurance coverage?